cameroncuster/caffe_assessment/README.md

 particular case."
 The Caffe developers clearly made the decision to prioritize understandable and clean code.

-Caffe's emphasis on good software development practices is well reflected in the commit and issue logs.
-All pull-requests are 'verified' and all commits point to a specific change in the application.
-Issues resemble the commit log in their reliability because they are very specific with detailed solutions which are documented in their entirety.
-Everything is accounted for in the issue and commit logs which accentuates software reliability.

 The official documentation is supported by Jekyll and can be made with

 ```